 On a sunny winters day, a fun expedition is to seek out the Winter Stations at The Beaches, where contemporary art installations take over the lifeguard stands from mid-February to end March.

-The annual Bloor-Yorkville IceFest is a free weekend-long event in February, where the streets of Yorkville are shut down to traffic, artists carve giant ice sculptures, food trucks line the streets whilst a host of events and DJs entertain.
+The annual Bloor-Yorkville IceFest is a free weekend-long event in February, where the streets of Yorkville are shut down to traffic.
+Whilst artists carve giant ice sculptures, food trucks line the streets and a host of events and DJs entertain.